buzzamus/buzzamus.github.io/README.md

 #### Former: Software Engineer at Liberty Mutual, Braintree (A PayPal Company)

-#### Free Time: playing Fortnite with my kids, watching baseball, and iOS Development (probably at a local brewery).
+#### Free Time: playing Fortnite with my kids, watching baseball, and iOS Development (probably at a local brewery while listening to Nine Inch Nails).

 ##### Personal Projects: